network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 and use "round-trips per minute" as the unit.
 The advantage of using round-trips per minute as the unit are two-fold: First, it allows for a unit that is "the higher the better".
 This kind of unit is often more intuitive for end-users.
-Second, the range of the values tends to be around the 4-digit integer range, which is also a value easy to compare and read, again allowing for a more intuitive use.
+Second, the range of the values tends to be around the four-digit integer range, which is also a value easy to compare and read, again allowing for a more intuitive use.
 Finally, we abbreviate the unit to "RPM", a wink to the "revolutions per minute" that we use for car engines.

+Some readers have complained that they don’t understand what "RPM" means, and that it is just an arbitrary number with no way to judge what should be considered a bad RPM rating or a good RPM rating.
+We counter that argument by saying that round-trip times expressed in milliseconds are equally arbitrary, and people similarly judge whether a certain number of milliseconds is “good” or “bad” from their personal experience and in relation to the range of round trip times that are observed across a range of technologies.
+In the same way, the RPM of a car engine is also interpreted relative to the range of values that people have learned to expect.
+We have learned that 8000 RPM is high for a car engine, and anything below 1000 RPM is low.
+By happy coincidence, the range of values observed for network responsiveness happen to fall into this familiar range.

 This document defines an algorithm for the "Responsiveness Test" that explicitly measures responsiveness under working conditions.